usysrc/usysrc.dev/content/posts/cpu.md

 title: "A CPU in Lua"
 date: 2014-04-12T17:13:34+02:00
 ---

+# A CPU in Lua

-This post was originally published on blog.headchant.com but was edited and moved here in 2022.
+*This post was originally published on blog.headchant.com but was edited and moved here in 2022.*

 It might be interesting to implement a small register based VM in Lua.
 Lets start by considering the architecture of a register machine.

-# The NOP machine
+## The NOP machine

 If we look at how existing Register Machines are designed for example the  or the Lua VM itself, we see a few things: